A not-so-strange term coming from somewhere: Introduction

-for some~$\eps$-independent positive constants~$c_1$, $c_2$.
+From the variational point of view, it is natural for the normalisation coefficient~$\mu_\eps$ in~\eqref{energy} to satisfy the bounds~\eqref{mu_eps-surface}.
 Indeed, this choice guarantees that surface and bulk energies are of the same order as~$\eps \to 0$.
+Condition~\eqref{mu_eps} is more convenient than~\eqref{mu_eps-surface} for the purposes of our analysis, because it allows solutions of~\eqref{main_eq} to converge to a uniquely defined limit problem as~$\eps\to 0$, while~\eqref{mu_eps-surface} only provides compactness of the solutions.
+However, if a family~$(\mu_\eps)_{0 < \eps < 1}$ satisfies~\eqref{mu_eps-surface}, then we can reduce to the case~\eqref{mu_eps} by extracting a subsequence~$\eps_j\to 0$ in such a way that~$\mu_{\eps_j}/\sigma(\Gamma_{\eps_j})$ converges, then suitably rescaling~$\mu_{\eps_j}$ and~$\beta$.

-In our analysis, the set of ``holes''~$\mcP_\eps$ is supposed to satisfy certain conditions.
-However, instead of describing the general setting, we first focus on a model example to which our analysis applies; we will describe the more general setting in Section~\ref{sect:abstract}.
-In our model example, the set of `holes' is given by
+We will prove a homogenisation result for all perforation sets~$\mcP_\eps$ satisfying certain abstract conditions (see Theorem~\ref{th:strange_term} below).
+However, to simplify the exposition, we first present a model example to which our analysis applies and leave the more general framework to Section~\ref{sect:abstract}.
+As mentioned above, in our model example we assume~$n\geq 3$ and define